AnnaSkudsveen/css-html-ca/README.md

 https://css-html-ca.vercel.app/

 ### Problems and struggles
-I really struggled with getting te navbar to look correct, and then I struggled with making it sit on top of the hero-banner.
+I really struggled with getting the navbar to look correct, and I struggled with making it sit on top of the hero-banner.
 And the sticky position only works so far down the site.

-### Learning outcomes
+### Learning outcomes - Stack
-I finally figured out different ways of getting images to scale properly and to get them positioned where I wanted them.
+HTML
-I found that I learned a lot in the course that I just needed to hammer down to get it to stick, so this was a great way to make everything stick.
+CSS

 ### Looking forward to
 Learning Javascript.
 I really look forward to see how I can make a couple of these things actully work, as well as a better way of making a navbar